-The dental nurse who became an alligator catcher - BBC News
+The dental nurse who became an alligator catcher

 American alligator (Alligator mississippiensis)

-- Has inhabited North American freshwater wetlands for more than eight million years
+- Has inhabited North American wetlands for more than eight million years

 - Feeds on fish, amphibians, reptiles, birds, mammals